Frequently Asked Questions

 A: There are a few contraindications for massage that are followed.
 If you are suffering from a cold, flu or contagious skin infection, please stay at home and give your body a rest.

-Having said that, there may be times when I will need to adjust the techniques to the area being worked on (arthritis, osteoporosis) or completely avoid the area (cuts, burns, bruises, acute rheumatoid arthritis, contagious skin conditions, etc).
+Having said that, there may be times when we will need to adjust the techniques to the area being worked on (arthritis, osteoporosis) or completely avoid the area (cuts, burns, bruises, acute rheumatoid arthritis, contagious skin conditions, etc).
 With some conditions you may need your doctors nod before having a massage (in some pregnancy cases, relapsing cancer, radiation treatments, certain heart conditions, etc).
 If you're suffering from a cold or flu read more on the subject here.

 Q: Are there hotels nearby?